 Respondents should provide:

-- Proposed Concept: Description of concept for utilizing underutilized land with DFSP modernization, including scale, technology, and impact.
+- Proposed Concept: Description of utilizing underutilized land with DFSP modernization, including innovative technology and expected impact.

 - Operational Benefits: Assessment of cost savings, efficiency, and security.